binwiederhier/elastictl/README.md

 # elastictl

-Simple tool import/export Elasticsearch indices into a file, and/or reshard an index.
+Simple tool to import/export Elasticsearch indices into a file, and/or reshard an index.
 The tool can be used for:

 * Backup/restore of an Elasticsearch index
 * Performance test an Elasticsearch cluster (import with high concurrency, see `--workers`)